 You have other choices when taking on a PA if you do not wish to be in control of everything yourself.

 Local social services department

 Your local council may be able to provide one of their own staff to be your PA and help you with your social and care needs or they may commission the service from a private provider.
-If you go down this route, you will not have any responsibilities as an employer because the personal assistant will be employed by your local council or the private provider.
+If you go down this route, you will not have any responsibilities as an employer because the PA will be employed by your local council or the private provider.

 You can find the details of your local council by following the link on GOV.UK.

 You may ask a local care agency to find you a suitable PA.
 If you take on a PA through an agency, and the agency is not just an ‘introductory’ agency, the agency will be the employer and will be responsible for many things such as deducting tax and National Insurance contributions.

 However the rates may vary between agencies and may appear higher than employing someone directly as the agency will be responsible for all underlying employment costs such as holiday pay and sick pay and so they factor this into the rates they charge to the users of their services.
 If you receive social care direct payments, personal health budgets or Access to Work payments, you may be able to get extra money to cover these costs.

 One advantage of using an agency is that they will be able to provide cover if your PA is off sick or taking a holiday.
 The disadvantage is you may be sent different staff rather than building a relationship with just one person.
 You should discuss this with any agency you are thinking of using.

 Finding a PA that is right for you is extremely important.
 If you would like to use an agency to help you, the Care Quality Commission and the United Kingdom Home Care Association may be useful to you as they can give you some information on what to look for when looking for an agency to supply your PA.